A new starter from New Zealand

-Do you have a favourite writer?
+Do you have a favorite writer?

 It’s too hard to pick just one.
 I like writers that mess around with the ‘rules’ of how you’re supposed to put words on a page.
 Sometimes that’s just being creative with unusual uses of set conventions or stereotypes, but can also mean getting whacky with word choice, formatting, structure, and style.

-One of my favourite writers is Donald Barthelme, and his book Snow White has a survey halfway through.
+One of my favorite writers is Donald Barthelme, and his book Snow White has a survey halfway through.
 He asks the reader whether or not they’re enjoying the book and if humans should have more shoulders.

 It’s all about keeping things fresh and interesting.

-How about a favourite word?
+How about a favorite word?

 I’m also a big fan of New Zealand slang.
 Chur.
 Sweet as.
 Ay/Eh.
 Yeah-nah.
 Chocka.
 Gizza.